tigera/docs/calico-enterprise/networking/configuring/advertise-service-ips.mdx

 **Limitations**

+- Supported in EKS and AWS, but only if you are using Calico CNI
 - OpenShift, versions 4.5 and 4.6
     There is a {% include open-new-window.html text='bug' url='https://github.com/kubernetes/kubernetes/issues/91374' %} where the source IP is not preserved by NodePort services or traffic via a Service ExternalIP with externalTrafficPolicy:Local.